SlicerMorph/W_2020/README.md

 3. Download and install R 3.6.2 from https://cran.r-project.org/
 4. Download and install Rstudio Desktop from https://www.rstudio.com/products/rstudio/download/
 5. Docker Desktop (for Mac and Windows) https://www.docker.com/products/docker-desktop (If you have windows 10 Home, or an older Mac, you will need to install Docker Toolbox.
 Please read the instructions at https://docs.docker.com/toolbox/toolbox_install_windows/.
+6. [Follow the instructions to download the docker image and example datasets](https://github.com/SlicerMorph/W_2020/docker.md).
+We strongly encourage you to complete these steps prior to arriving to FHL.

 **Additional software:** We will not use them for the workshop specifically, but you might find them useful for specific tasks:
 1. Drishti (mac and windows only); https://github.com/nci/drishti/releases